Induced Pluripotent Stem Cell Core

 2. Patients.
 Assistance in identifying patients who fit study criteria for the specific aims of the investigators using the Core from among Joslin’s patient population and through local advertising (flyers in Joslin public areas, web-postings, etc.) using IRB-approved postings.

 3. Patient Samples.
 Skin punch biopsies, peripheral blood, or other pertinent tissue will be obtained under informed consent for reprogramming studies.
 Punch biopsy and/or venapuncture will be performed in Joslin’s Clinical laboratory (located on the 3rd floor of the Joslin Diabetes Center), by trained medical staff.

 4. Sample cell culture, expansion and storage.
-Fibroblasts will be cultured from human skin biopsies under standard conditions.
-Peripheral blood will be primed for T-cell activation and cultured under standard conditions.
+Fibroblasts from human skin biopsies and mononuclear cells from peripheral blood are expanded under standard conditions.
 All samples collected and expanded will be cryopreserved and banked at Joslin.